 two UPDATED some examples that might provide succour for fellow worriers.

 The first is a video that I sent my students as light relief from exam preparation.
 It’s also exam preparation as its performative elements, brilliant timing and use of silences, absurdity, and an excellent line about tragedy are pertinent to our discussions around the last text we read, Molière’s Le Tartuffe.

-The second is an essay about essays, and it’s a heartening note on which to end.
+The third is an essay about essays, and it’s a heartening note on which to end.
 The essay is alive and well and thriving.
 Not just with the great Clive James (as featured in the previous post); in essay competitions.
 Two excerpts follow below from Andy Martin, “Why do we keep writing essays, and what does it reveal about us?”
 The Independent 2017-07-07.
 There are Anglocentricities and modernisms, but that’s that individual essayist’s culture and it’s still a useful background from which to introduce the larger sense of the essay and its place in a unifiying inter-/trans-national comparative world literature.

-[UPDATE] The third, and last, word goes to Octavia E. Butler: an “essay-ist” in all her writing; difficult, speculative, cynical, sceptical, troubled and troublesome and troubling, stoical, wise, innovative, paradoxically hopeful.
+[UPDATE] The last word goes to Octavia E. Butler: an “essay-ist” in all her writing; difficult, speculative, cynical, sceptical, troubled and troublesome and troubling, stoical, wise, innovative, paradoxically hopeful.
 In support, sustenance, and solidarity for #AntiFascistSFF, here are excerpts from her short story “The Book of Martha,” and the ending of her essay “Positive Obsession”; all in the Bloodchild collection (New York: Seven Stories Press, 2nd ed.
 2005, ISBN 9781583226988).